What is Demand Planning?

 What is demand planning, really?

-Demand planning is the process of predicting how much product your customers will want, and when they want it.
+Demand planning is the process of predicting how many products your customers will want and when they will want them.

 But the prediction is only half of the story.
 The real work is translating that forecast into a plan that works, one that accounts for seasonality, promotions, supply constraints, and all the chaos that happens in the real world.
-Then you collaborate across your organization to refine that plan based on what sales know, what marketing is planning, and what operations can deliver.
+Then you refine that plan through cross-functional collaboration, based on what sales knows, what marketing is planning, and what operations can deliver.

-Here's why these matters: every decision downstream depends on your demand forecast.
-How much raw material should you order?
+Here's why this matters: every decision downstream depends on your demand forecast.
+How much raw materials should you order?

 When should you schedule production?